DanielJabbour/GymApp/README.md

 This project is an iOS fitness application designed around providing workout analytics to users with a simple and intuitive UI.

-This project is currently in development, with a beta release planned for June 1st 2018.
+This project is currently in development, with a beta release coming out soon.